Grants and Funding

 ESSER III (ARP): Sept.
 30, 2024

 If your community makes eco-friendly choices that prioritize our future generations, know that your choice in playground equipment can also reflect that.
-Our GreenLine collection is made sustainably by recycling waste sources, like ocean and plastic waste, and repurposing them into playground panels and posts.
+Our collection is made sustainably by recycling waste sources, like ocean and plastic waste, and repurposing them into playground panels and posts.

 We understand navigating this process has brought challenges.
 KOMPAN has helped school districts in the mid-Atlantic and South turn ESSER funds into successful playground projects, and we're ready to walk through this path again with you!
 Fill out the contact form above, and we'll be in touch shortly.